FAQs for EyeDetect, the best lie detector on the market, and IdentityDetect, the fastest way to find out if someone is lying about who they are.

 EyeDetect tests can be developed for any language, allowing testing in the native tongue of an examinee.
 This eliminates the need for a translator and prevents language misunderstandings.

 An EyeDetect tests takes from 15 to 30 minutes depending on the format used, and results are generated in less than 5 minutes.
-In contrast, a polygraph examination may take 2-4 hours.
+In contrast, a polygraph may take 90 minutes or more.
 An organization can conduct up to six EyeDetect tests in the time it takes to conduct one polygraph test.

-A University of Massachusetts study revealed that 60 percent of people self-report they could not carry on a 10-minute conversation without lying at least once.
+A University of Massachusetts study revealed that 60% of people self-report they could not carry on a 10-minute conversation without lying at least once.
 British research found that men lie twice as much as women.
 (Source: http://www.today.com/health/how-one-lie-can-ruin-your-whole-day-1D80224805#

-In reality, the more you are prone to lying, the more you have to fabricate details and events to create a cover story.
-Lies breed more lies.
+In reality, the more prone to lying, the more a person fabricates details and events to create a cover story.
+Lies breed lies.
 Research indicates the accompanying stress can be harmful and even exhausting.
-The longer a person attempts to “keep a story straight,” the more stress and strain is felt.
+The longer a person attempts to “keep a cover story straight,” the more stress and strain is felt.

 There are many methods to be deceptive.
 At the heart of these methods is the intention to be deceptive.
 Some lie to be protective – lie to guard the liar from a perceived danger.
 Some, to be heroic – lie to protect others from danger.
 Others lie in a playful manner – lie to enhance a story.
 For others, it’s about ego – lie to help the liar prevent embarrassment.
 As things get darker, some lie for gainful purposes – lie to benefit the liar or to be malicious – lie to hurt others.

-Research shows that an electroencephalogram and the fMRI may achieve results of 87% accuracy.
-However both test are intrusive (the examinee is connected extensively to medical instruments or is inserted into a large tube).
-Both methods are very costly, require expensive equipment and extensive examiner training.
-For these reasons, neither is a viable lie detection solution for large groups of people, such as in pre-employment screening.
+Research shows that an electroencephalogram (EEG) and the fMRI may achieve results of 87% accuracy.
+However, both test are intrusive (the examinee is connected extensively to medical instruments or is inserted into a large tube).
+Both methods are costly, require expensive equipment and extensive training to operate.
+For these reasons, neither is a viable solution.

 How effective is intuition as a lie detector?
-In other words, can you observe someone to tell if they are lying?
+Can you tell if someone is lying when having a conversation?

-Studies say that humans have an accuracy rate of 54% for catching liars.
+Studies say that human lie detectors have an accuracy rate of 54% at spotting a liar.
 (Source: Bond & DePaulo, 2006) If that’s true, you’ll get the same results from chance, or in other words, from the flip of a coin.